saulpierotti/markdown_notebook/AG.md

 	* NOVOGENE is from South Korea
 	* If I chose to use these services, I need to consider shipping restrictions, costs, and product degradation
 * In sequencing, if we are not sure about a variant we exclude it
-* Wen I do genotyping by sequencing, the regions of interest have a very high depth of coverage so I can trust the results
+* When I do genotyping by sequencing, the regions of interest have a very high depth of coverage so I can trust the results
 * We have tools for allignment of reads to a reference like bowtie
 	* They produce a BAM file
 * There are tools for calling mutations, Indels, ecc.
-* If I do not have enough money to sequence any individual, I can pool DNA samples in group (i.e. breed) and do a sequencing for each group
-* A reduced representation library is obtained by digestion of the genome
-	* I run the digest on agarose and retrieve only a specific subset of MW
-	* If I see definite bands in the gel, these probably come from repeated regions that are cut at the same lenght
-		* I want to exclude this (!)
-	* In the digestion, I can choose a restriction enzyme with a long target sequence if I want longer fragments (cut site less probable!) and vice versa
 * Fastq is similar to fasta but it has additional information on it
 	* It uses ASCII symbols to code a quality score (PHRED score, from the homonimous software) in a separate line from the one where the bases are stored
 		* PHRED uses hard-code lookup tables of peak charachteristics to estimate quality